Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 • Any staff member who must be included in EYFS staff-to-child ratios and is required to hold the full PFA qualification

-The EYFS Statutory Framework (effective 1 September 2025) places four specific obligations on early years providers in relation to paediatric first aid.
+Under the EYFS Statutory Framework (effective 1 September 2025), early years providers have four specific paediatric first aid obligations.

-Paragraph 3.38 requires that all staff who obtained a level 2 or level 3 qualification since 30 June 2016 must obtain a PFA qualification within three months of starting work to be included in the required staff-to-child ratios.
+• Paragraph 3.38: All staff who obtained a level 2 or level 3 qualification since 30 June 2016 must obtain a PFA qualification within three months of starting work to be included in the required staff-to-child ratios.

-Paragraph 3.63 requires that whilst children are eating, a member of staff with a valid PFA certificate consistent with Annex A criteria must always be in the room.
+• Paragraph 3.63: Whilst children are eating, a member of staff with a valid PFA certificate consistent with Annex A criteria must always be in the room.
 Choking in young children can be completely silent.
-A practitioner who is not first aid trained cannot recognise it in time.
+A practitioner who isn’t first aid trained cannot recognise it in time.

-The Health and Safety (First-Aid) Regulations 1981 place a duty on all employers to make adequate first aid provision.
+This course meets all four requirements.
+The Health and Safety (First-Aid) Regulations 1981 also place a duty on all employers to make adequate first-aid provision.
 For early years providers, this obligation sits alongside and reinforces the EYFS statutory requirements.

 By the end of the course, learners will be able to:

-• Assess an emergency situation involving an infant or child and prioritise appropriate action in line with Resuscitation Council UK 2025 guidelines
+• Assess an emergency situation involving an infant or child and prioritise appropriate action, including using the BBB recognition tool (Behaviour, Breathing, Body colour) introduced in the Resuscitation Council UK 2025 Paediatric Guidelines to spot a deteriorating child before cardiac arrest happens

-• Use an Automated External Defibrillator safely and confidently with infants and children
+• Use an Automated External Defibrillator safely and confidently with infants and children, including selecting paediatric mode where available and correct pad placement by size

 • Respond to choking in infants and children, including back blows and age-appropriate techniques for each group

-• Recognise and manage anaphylaxis, including correct use of adrenaline auto-injectors in line with the September 2026 statutory requirements and individual healthcare plans
+• Recognise and manage anaphylaxis, including correct use of adrenaline auto-injectors in line with individual healthcare plans and the principles behind the incoming Benedict’s Law requirements

-• Manage an unresponsive baby or child, including airway management and the recovery position
+• Manage an unresponsive baby or child, including age-appropriate airway management and the recovery position

-• Recognise and respond to seizures and febrile convulsions, including what to do in the period between seizure onset and emergency services arriving
+• Recognise and respond to seizures and febrile convulsions, including what to do between seizure onset and emergency services arriving

 • Manage asthma attacks and breathing difficulties in children